A Drinfeld type presentation of affine $\imath$quantum groups I: split ADE type

 \subsection{Applications}

 While the $\imath$Hall algebras are not used in this paper in any explicit manner, they have played a fundamental role in guiding our work.
 Since we have realized the universal $\imath$quantum group in its Serre presentation via $\imath$Hall algebra of $\imath$quivers \cite{LW19a, LW20}, it is natural to expect that $\imath$Hall algebras of coherent sheaves over (weighted) projective lines should provide a realization of $\tUi$ in a new {\em current} presentation (keeping in mind the classic works \cite{Ka97, BKa01, Sch04, DJX12} relating (weighted) projective lines to the current realization of affine quantum groups).
-Preliminary computations at earlier stages of \cite{LRW20, LR20} on $\imath$Hall algebras of (weighted) projective lines have been very helpful in pinning down some new relations for $\tUi$.
-The current presentation of $\tUi$ in this paper will play an essential role in the $\imath$Hall algebra realization therein.
+Indeed, such a realization of the Drinfeld type presentation of universal $q$-Onsager algebra is given in \cite{LRW20}; the higher rank cases will be treated in \cite{LR21}.
+Preliminary computations at earlier stages of \cite{LRW20, LR21} on $\imath$Hall algebras of (weighted) projective lines have been very helpful in pinning down and confirming some new relations for $\tUi$.

 It is our hope that this work can be of interest to people with diverse algebraic, categorical, geometric backgrounds.
 With this in mind, we have tried to make the presentation in this paper to be self-contained and come up with proofs independent of $\imath$Hall algebras.
 (As a result, a multiple of proofs for various relations in $\Ui$ are known to us.)